 - 1. The first group is when we have 0-3 bytes of data.
-Here it is impossible to eliminate the occurrence of stuff bits in the CAN header, but we can make sure that we will only have at most one stuff bit.
-However, by forbidding priorities, the number of priorities that we can use decrease to 1585 (0 bytes of data), 1703 (1 byte of data) or 1763 (for 2-3 bytes of data). - 2.
+Here it is impossible to eliminate the occurrence of stuffbits in the CAN header, but we can make sure that we will only have at most one stuff-bit.
+However, by forbidding priorities, the number of priorities that we can use decrease to 1332 (0 bytes of data), 1436 (1 byte of data) or 1490 (for 2-3 bytes of data). - 2.
 The second scenario is when we have 4-7 bytes of data.
-Here we can eliminate the number of stuff bits in the CAN header by forbidding priorities, leaving 897 usable priorities.
-One can argue that forbidding priorities would be the same as to use redundant bits as "virtual stuff bits" (since the number of usable priorities require less bits for representation compared to the number of bits that are allocated for describing the priority; some bits are left "unused").
+Here we can eliminate the number of stuff-bits in the CAN header by forbidding priorities, leaving 745 usable priorities.
+One can argue that forbidding priorities would be the same as to use redundant bits as "virtual stuff-bits" (since the number of usable priorities require less bits for representation compared to the number of bits that are allocated for describing the priority; some bits are left "unused").
 Although there is some truth in this reasoning, the CAN header has a fixed number of bits.
-Hence, even if we are using fewer priorities, the number of bits in the CAN header stays the same.
+Hence, even if we are using fewer priorities, the number of bits in the CAN header stays the same. - 3.
+The third and final scenario is when we have 8 bytes of data.
+Also here we can eliminate the stuff-bits by forbidding priorities.
+The number of usable priorities is then 1131.